Science, Religion and Evolution

 Even apart from such questions, it does not follow that every body of theory must be all science or all dogmatically based religion.
 A believer in a flat Earth at the centre of the universe with the sun circling it daily in accordance with his holy scripture, could make perfectly valid astronomical observations and perhaps make valid scientific deductions from some of them.
 Some points of his belief would be scientific and some would be religious.

 What is more difficult is to imagine how any one point could be both.

 Dogma is not all bad.
-For one thing, for the bulk of humanity the best weapon against bad dogma is good dogma.
-The human mind seems to have a level of dogma which is healthy and traditionally religious people tend to have a resistance to the superstitions that run riot through the ranks of say, New Agers.
+For one thing, for the bulk of humanity the best weapon against bad dogma is not something as confusing as science, but something simple and clear, like good dogma.
+The human mind seems to have a level of dogma which is healthy and traditionally religious people sometimes tend to have a resistance to superstitions that run riot through the ranks of say, New Agers.

 Evolution as a religion

 Evolution?
 What is special about evolution in this connection?
 Not much really; it is just that at present no branch of science is more rabidly attacked by religious fundamentalists and zealots.
 At the same time such parties claim that evolution is no more than another religion – this is a rearguard debating tactic intended to nonplus those who claim that the study of evolution is a scientific discipline.
 It certainly is the most intelligent tactic that the creationists have conceived so far.They are no much into intelligence, as any reading of "Intelligent Design" demonstrates.